How to Make Sourdough Starter

 50 ml of water

-The excess dough from each refresh should be discarded or can be used for many other recipes.
-I always try to use it, for example, this is a recipe I made with the excess.
+The excess dough that will be present at each refreshment will have to be discarded, or it can be used for many other recipes.
+I always try to use it, for example, this is one of my recipes made with excess.

-• Those who wish to receive the recipe of the day, just subscribe to my NEWSLETTER Here
+• Whoever wants to receive the recipe of the day, just subscribe to my channel

-Friends, if you want to follow me, you will always be updated on my recipes.
+You will always be updated on my recipes

-The jar used to maintain your sourdough should be glass or plastic with a lid.
-After each refresh, the jar should be cleaned of previous residues only with hot water and never with detergent.
+The jar used to maintain your sourdough should be tall, made of glass or plastic with a lid.
+With each new refreshment, the jar should be cleaned from previous residues, only with hot water and never with detergent.

 It can also be frozen

-As I wrote above, if sourdough starter is stored in the fridge, it should be refreshed every week; otherwise, if kept outside, it needs to be refreshed every day, or it will die.
-It may happen not to use it for a period of time, “maybe in summer,” in which case it can be frozen, even for a month.
-But before freezing, it should be refreshed and then placed in a freezer food bag.
-When defrosting, just leave it at room temperature for about 12/15 hours, and once defrosted and grown, always do a new refresh and store it as before freezing.
+As mentioned above, if the sourdough is stored in the fridge, it should be refreshed every week; otherwise, if kept outside, it needs to be refreshed every day, or else it will die.
+If you don’t use it for a period of time, “maybe in summer,” it can be frozen, even for a month.
+But before freezing, it should be refreshed, then placed in a ziplock bag for the freezer and frozen.
+When defrosting, leave it at room temperature for about 12/15 hours, and once it has thawed and grown, always do a new refreshment and store it as before freezing.

-If you store the sourdough starter in the fridge, let it sit for at least 2 hours at room temperature before refreshing, and once refreshed, put it back in the fridge after 2/3 hours
+If storing sourdough in the fridge, before refreshing, keep it at room temperature for at least 2 hours and once refreshed, return it to the fridge after 2/3 hours.

-Which flours to use for refreshing the starter?
+What flours to use to refresh the sourdough?

-I never use the same flour for the various refreshes, but alternate between all-purpose, whole wheat, and durum wheat flour.
-I try not to refresh with all-purpose flour, but if at the time of refresh you have nothing else, it is fine too.
-Sometimes the dough can be stickier, depending also on the flour you use.
-After refreshing, before putting it in the fridge, grease the jar with a little extra virgin olive oil or some flour.
+I never use the same flour for various refreshments, but alternate between all-purpose, whole wheat, and sometimes even durum wheat.
+I try never to refresh with 00 flour, but if at the time of refreshment you happen to have nothing else at home, it’s fine.
+Sometimes the dough can be stickier, which also depends on the flour used.
+After refreshing, before putting it in the fridge, you can grease the jar with a little extra-virgin olive oil or some flour, it helps when we need to take it out.

-Here are some recipes made with sourdough starter
+I’ll leave you some recipes made with sourdough

-If you like baked goods, I also leave you with the category with desserts 😉
+If you like leavened products, I’ll also leave the category with sweets 😉

 Author image